lurkny/LinearAlg/README.md

     sudo make install

-If you don't have sudo access, make sure that you use the `CMAKE_INSTALL_PREFIX` option and run the following command:
+If you don't have sudo access, make sure to use the `CMAKE_INSTALL_PREFIX` option and run the following command:

     make install